rphln/Swordsong/mechanics.md

 2. In the draft phase, both players will take turns choosing their characters and positioning them in the map.
 No character may be chosen twice in a match.
+The first character to be placed in the field by each player is designated as their team’s leader.

     The draft order is defined as “O → S → S → O → O → S”, with “S” being the starting player and “O” their opponent.